 The days of gaudy looking, sparkly banner is out, and clean, professional, easy to navigate website – one which is available on any device and is fully functional no matter what – are in.
-If your website is looking like it needs a spring clean, or perhaps a complete overhaul, there are a few things to keep in mind when designing a new digital home for your business, especially in the age of mobile dominance.
+If your website is looking like it needs a spring clean, or perhaps a complete overhaul, there are a few things to keep in mind which the user experience design companies also consider, when designing a new digital home for your business, especially in the age of mobile dominance.

 Mobile is the future

 The most important thing to consider from the outset, is that the majority of web browsing now happens on mobile devices.
 You’re probably reading this on a mobile!
 A few years ago, we wouldn’t have even been able to put articles like this on your phone, but now mobile is king.
 Thing is, there’s many different screen sizes.
 Also, you can rotate your screen too, so all of this needs to be taken into the equation.

 I still, even in 2020, get asked by people when they need to make a “special mobile site”.
 It all needs to work – on any browser, any device.
 Now, if you’re designing a site, you’ll find templates that react according to screen-sizes, but for those of you with a little knowledge of CSS and HTML (and a desire to create something really unique), building a responsive website using bootstrap could be the way to go.
 Whether you end up using a simple website builder or delving deeper to create your own ‘one of a kind’ site, mobile responsiveness should be top of your priority list.